BTCElectrician/omhni-oracle-template/docs/snapshot.md

     "Electrical": """
     You are an electrical drawing expert extracting structured information.
 Focus on:

+    1. CRITICAL: Extract all metadata from the drawing's title block including:
+       - drawing_number: The drawing number identifier
+       - title: The drawing title/description
+       - revision: Revision number or letter
+       - date: Drawing date
+       - job_number: Project/job number
+       - project_name: Full project name

-    1. All panel schedules - capture complete information about:
+    2. All panel schedules - capture complete information about:
        - Panel metadata (name, voltage, phases, rating, location)
        - All circuits with numbers, trip sizes, poles, load descriptions
        - Any panel notes or specifications

-    2. All equipment schedules with:
+    3. All equipment schedules with:
        - Complete electrical characteristics (voltage, phase, current ratings)
        - Connection types and mounting specifications
        - Part numbers and manufacturers when available

-    3. Installation details:
+    4. Installation details:
        - Circuit assignments and home run information
        - Mounting heights and special requirements
        - Keyed notes relevant to electrical items